 With proper treatment, thyroid hormone levels should return to normal.
 In most cases, medications for hypothyroidism should be taken for the rest of the patient’s life.

-Selenium supplements that are not recommended by a health professional can be dangerous.
+Selenium supplements that a health professional does not recommend can be dangerous.

 In addition, for people with thyroid, autoimmune and inflammatory diseases, supplements such as turmeric and omega-3 fatty acids can help improve inflammation.

 There is no way to prevent hypothyroidism, but people who may have an increased risk of having thyroid problems, for example, women during pregnancy, should consult their doctor about the need for more iodine.

 Screening is not recommended for those who do not have symptoms unless they have the following risk factors: